solidi/hl-mods/workspace/redist/readme.txt

         - "lms" - Last Man Standing - protect your lives be the last person standing to win
         - "arena" - 1 on 1 Arena - two potential victors are selected to battle to a frag limit
         - "snowball" - Snowball Arena - battle with snowballs, melees, and trade in snowballs for offhand grenades!
-    - 30 Mutators - supports combination and randomly selected (mp_mutators)
+    - 30 Mutators - supports combination and randomly selected (sv_mutators)
         - "chaos" - randomly selects three mutators every 45 seconds!
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
         - "instagib" - spawn with dual railguns that dole one hit kills